API Testing Tool Katalon Studio Review:

 Verification is used to define assertions to ensure that the response contains expected information.

 The verification tab for a request is similar to the Script tab for a test case.

 In other words, you can write custom scripts with built-in keywords or Groovy/Java scripts to verify the response data.
 In addition to built-in keywords, Katalon Studio provides built-in code snippets to help in generating assertions easily.

 To include the verification script while sending the request, you need to choose the “Test Request and Verify” option (shown in the above screenshot).
 The verification scripts allow you to check the request status easily.

 Variables make API testing more robust and dynamic with a data-driven approach.

 In Katalon Studio, every part of the request can be parameterized.
 In other words, you can define the variables for URL, Authentication, HTTP Header, and HTTP Body.

 Add an Existing Request to a Test Case

-The following test case demonstrates how to call a request with verification steps:
+The following test case demonstrates how to address a request with verification steps:

 The test case can be executed as usual.
-And each verification step can be viewed from the Log Viewer.
+Each verification step can be viewed from the Log Viewer.